Machine learning & data-driven modeling in bioengineering

 There is no textbook for this course.

-I will post related readings prior to each lecture.
+We will post related readings prior to each lecture.

-These will either broaden the scope of material covered in class, or provide critical background.
+These will either broaden the scope of material covered in class or provide critical background.

-I will make it clear if the material is more than optional.
+We will make it clear if the material is more than optional.

 Support / Office Hours